-Ambassador FELTMAN.
+Ambassador Feltman.
 I do not know.
 It goes back to my crystal ball thing.
 I do not know.

-But it is one of the reasons why I think that the Arab leaders have started taking such an active role because they do not want to see him destroy Šyria.
+But it is one of the reasons why I think that the Arab leaders have started taking such an active role because they do not want to see him destroy Syria.
 He is not going to remain.
 He cannot last.
 He cannot survive when you have the sort of isolation that Luke described, when you see the pariah he has become.
 But he can certainly cause a lot more deaths.
 He can certainly do a lot more damage before he has finally exited from the scene.
 The best thing for him to do right now would be to exit the scene, and that is what we are trying to find the way to do.

 Senator RISCH.
-Thank you.
+Thank vou.

 Mr. Bronin, how would you compare the sanctions we have in place on Syria to the sanctions we have in place on Iran on a scale of 1 to 10?
 Compare the two so we can get a feel as to how those two match each other.
-Mr. BRONIN.
-Senator, I think in both cases we have imposed comprehensive, broad measures to isolate the regimes.